BenjMy/dEXP_imaging/Readme.md

 ### Dependencies
 * pygimli (for the ERT and MALM forward modelling)

+Pinned to the version 1.1.0: conda install -c gimli -c conda-forge pygimli=1.1.0

 * fatiando 0.5 (for derivation of the potential field and upward continuation)

+Pinned to the version 0.5 (git clone the repo for dev purpose)

+Others dependencies are detailed in the requirements.txt file.

 ### Cite